North Carolina and Texas devise regional solutions to mental health care emergencies

 Further, as development of the network continues, the focus will expand beyond decompressing EDs that see large numbers of mental health patients.
 The goal must be improved patient care for this group of patients, whose mental health needs are not served in the ED, which is designed as a site for medical and trauma emergencies.
 “One of the things I have said all along … is that if we build a program with the sole purpose being to get people out of the ED, we will be building the wrong program,” says Saeed.
 “We live in certain times when psychiatric treatment has never been more effective, and we owe it to our citizens and population to provide them with these effective treatments that indeed lead to recovery.”

 The state of Texas is also leveraging telepsychiatry to meet the demand for emergency mental health care, but it is taking a different tack in that the idea from the start has been to enable people with mental health emergencies to bypass the ED altogether.
-“It takes all of the models of emergency care that have been developed over the years, and then takes them a step further,” says Avrim Fishkind, MD, president and chief medical officer of JSA Health Telepsychiatry, based in Houston.
+“It takes all of the models of emergency care that have been developed over the years, and then takes them a step further,” explains Avrim Fishkind, MD, president and chief medical officer of JSA Health Telepsychiatry based in Houston, TX.
 “Most models are about how to get people out of the ED more quickly.
 Our model is how do you keep people from ever getting there in the first place.”

 Fishkind explains that the model was developed as part of a collaborative effort that the state initiated in 2005.
 He was tapped to chair a committee to redesign psychiatric emergency services for the state, and the model evolved from that process.